Basic Lupine Urology: Reviews

 The episode received critical acclaim upon its release, including a 10/10 rating from IGN, an A− grade from The A.V.
 Club, and a 9.2 rating from Paste.
 Many critics praised the show for its execution of the format and for recreating the feel and rhythms of a Law & Order episode within the show's universe.
 Bill Wyman of Slate went so far as to deem it a better police procedural than any Law & Order episode, commenting that it is "better plotted, more engrossing, has better surprises, cuts deeper, and says more about the human condition."
 Despite this, several critics remarked that the episode still worked well even if the audience did not recognize many of the references.

 Another aspect of the episode that was praised was that it simply had fun with the characters and premise instead of taking itself too seriously.
 Both Sean Gandert of Paste and Alan Sepinwall of HitFix remarked in their reviews that the episode lacked a serious emotional story or character arc, though neither thought that was a major problem.
 Similarly, Joshua Kurp of Vulture appreciated that the show moved away from the overly sentimental plots of the previous few episodes while keeping the characters true to their personalities.
 Other aspects of the episode that received praise were the appearances by Ironside and Williams and the way the main and supporting cast members were able to aptly fill their new roles.
-The show would go on to receive a nomination for Best Sitcom at the 2013 Banff Rockie Awards for the episode.
+The show later received a nomination for Best Sitcom at the 2013 Banff Rockie Awards for the episode.

 The episode is frequently listed as one of the show's best in retrospective rankings.
 Entertainment Weekly named it the fourth-best episode of the show and the second-best of the season behind "Remedial Chaos Theory", citing its commitment to the premise.
 Screen Rant placed it sixth in their rankings, while Uproxx placed it fifth in their rankings and noted its quality as a stand-alone episode.
 Uproxx also named it as one of the ten funniest television episodes of 2012.